hashicorp/se-terraform-vault-workshop/docs/aws/tfe/README.md

-NOTE: This only works with Firefox since we have to load a file using CORS.
+NOTE: This only works with Chrome or Firefox since we have to load a file using CORS.

 Run the following in this directory.
 ```